jooyeolkim1990/jooyeolkim1990.github.io/work.md

 # Work

 This page gathers selected public briefs, analytical notes, and framework-based work.
-For a quick overview, start with [Selected Work](selected-work.md).
-For collaboration or commissioned brief inquiries, see [Work With Me](work-with-me.md).

-Selected public-facing framework pages and short analytical briefs.
+The aim is not to dump a full internal archive, but to keep a readable public surface built around compact pages that can be linked, shared, and updated over time.

-This section contains more stable pages than the log archive.
+For a quicker overview, start with [Selected Work](selected-work.md).
-Where the **log** tracks developing issues in time, **work** holds more structured summaries, framework pages, and compact public briefs.
+For collaboration or commissioned-brief inquiries, see [Work With Me](work-with-me.md).

 ---

-## Featured brief
+## Featured pages

 - **Yellow Envelope Act (Korea): Early Procedural Risk**
   A short public-facing note on early implementation patterns, bargaining-unit separation, and procedural bottlenecks.